 We are fortunate that Rocky Mountain National Park hosts a spectacular array of butterflies.
-If you are interested in learning more, visitor center book stores carry items that provide easy-to-use information about observing and identifying these winged fauna.
+If you are interested in learning more, visitor center book stores carry items that provide easy-to-use information about observing and identifying these winged insects.

 Insects are ectotherms meaning they regulate their temperature using external sources such as solar radiation.
 So you will not see many butterflies on a cloudy day and probably none on a rainy day.
 Because mountain environments are relatively cold, you will often see butterflies resting with their wings oriented to maximize solar gain.